Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/projection_and_regression.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>The second method gives the parameters for a nth degree polynomial curve
+<p>The second method gives the parameters for an nth degree polynomial curve
 through a set of data points in $b$.
 To do so, we create a matrix $A$ with as many rows as $b$ and one column per term of the polynomial - the 1st column is all ones, and is the basis for the intercept ($x^0 = 1$); The second